aslakknutsen/kkbase/docs/user-guide/quickstart.md

    - Install via Helm (recommended)
    - Or use Neo4j Aura (cloud service)

+3. **Prometheus** (Optional - for metrics-based RCA)
+   - Enables investigation tools in MCP server
+   - Install via kube-prometheus-stack (see Step 3a)
+   - Or use existing Prometheus instance

 ## 5-Minute Setup

 ### Step 1: Deploy Neo4j